saltyrtc/saltyrtc-meta/Protocol.md

 * The cookie provided in the *your_cookie* field SHALL contain the cookie it has used in its previous messages to the other client.
-* An initiator SHALL validate that the *tasks* field contains an Array with at least one element.
-Each element in the Array SHALL be a string.
-The initiator SHALL continue by comparing the provided tasks to its own Array of available tasks and MUST choose the first common task from both Arrays.
+* An initiator SHALL validate that the *tasks* field contains an `Array` with at least one element.
+Each element in the `Array` SHALL be a string.
+The initiator SHALL continue by comparing the provided tasks to its own `Array` of available tasks and MUST choose the first common task from both `Arrays`.
 In case no common task could be found, the initiator SHALL send a 'close' message to the responder containing the close code `3006` (*No Shared Task Found*) as reason and raise an error event indicating that no common signalling task